-If the Council were to promote a new settlement as part of its Local Plan, it would need to have robust evidence that it could be delivered, and could deliver a meaningful number of new homes within the plan period.
+If we were to promote a new settlement as part of our Local Plan, we would need to have robust evidence that it could be delivered, and could deliver a meaningful number of new homes within the plan period.

 Land availability, flood risk, environmental policy designations and existing infrastructure provision all limit the opportunities to provide a new settlement within the Hart area.
 The only location that is being brought forward as a deliverable option by developers for a new settlement is the area centred on Winchfield.
+The presence of a railway station on the main line to London Waterloo is an advantage to this location because a new settlement can be specifically designed and laid out to reduce dependency on travel by car by maximising the opportunity for alternative means of travel such as both walking and cycling.
+Integrated local public transport initiatives centred of creating a sustainable community would also be more of an opportunity.

-The presence of a railway station on the main line to London Waterloo is an advantage to this location.
-It could deliver a significant amount of Hart's future need for new homes beyond 2032 and could be designed to accommodate 5,000 new homes as well as supporting new services, shopping and employment opportunities.
+A new settlement could deliver a significant amount of our future need for new homes both in this new Local Plan and beyond 2032.
+It could ultimately be designed to accommodate up to 5,000 new homes (of which there is the potential to deliver over 2,000 new homes before 2032) as well as supporting new services, shopping and employment opportunities.
 It could potentially also be expanded to pick up any unmet housing market area needs if necessary.
-However, it would have a long lead in time and so would not in itself, meet all of Hart's current need for new homes.
-It would need to be combined with another approach.
+However, it would have a long lead in time and so would not necessarily meet all of our current need for new homes by 2032.
+It would need to be combined with another approach if a constant land supply is to be secured.

-Figure 13 Approach 3 - New Settlement opportunity
+Figure 12 Approach 3 - New Settlement opportunity - indicative location.

-Advantages Disadvantages In the longer term would make a significant contribution to meeting the future need for new homes On its own, it would not meet Hart's immediate new home needs.
+Advantages include Disadvantages include In the longer term would make a significant contribution to meeting the future need for new homes.
+It could be designed to ultimately accommodate up to 5,000 new homes with around 2,000 new homes being built by 2032.
+On its own, it would not meet Hart's immediate new home needs.
 This is because new settlements have long lead in times which includes planning a new settlement and the infrastructure needed to support it is a long, complex and costly process.
 This would mean that a new settlement could deliver a significant number of new homes only towards the end of the plan period, which would not be enough to confirm with any certainty a constant supply throughout the Plan period.
-It would have to be combined with another approach Would allow economies of scale to support new service and infrastructure provision (e.g. secondary schools etc.) which would be provided alongside new homes Would require new service provision across all areas e.g. education and health which could be costly Potential to really improve access to housing for both urban and rural communities and greater certainty over the delivery of affordable and other specialist homes Potential to lead to increased car use to access services and employment in other areas Opportunity to deliver enhanced sustainability due to the potential for designing this in at the outset Potential landscape and biodiversity impacts (albeit in non-designated countryside) Improved access to services for surrounding area through the provision of a new local service centre Very limited existing utility and infrastructure provision It is flexible and could provide for further development beyond the year 2032 It would have significant effects on the character and appearance of the area identified.
+It would have to be combined with another approach Would allow economies of scale to support new service and infrastructure provision (e.g. secondary schools etc.) which would be provided alongside new homes Would require significant and complex investment in infrastructure to support new development Potential to really improve access to housing for both urban and rural communities and greater certainty over the delivery of affordable and other specialist homes Potential to lead to increased car use to access services and employment in other areas Opportunity to deliver enhanced sustainability due to the potential for designing this in at the outset Potential landscape and biodiversity impacts (albeit in non-designated countryside) Improved access to services for surrounding area through the provision of a new local service centre Very limited existing utility and infrastructure provision It is flexible and could provide for further development beyond the year 2032 It would have significant effects on the character and appearance of the area identified.
 It would fundamentally change the rural characteristics of the Winchfield area

-Figure 14 Approach 3 Area of search for Winchfield new settlement opportunity
+Figure 13 - Approach 3 Area of search for Winchfield new settlement opportunity